Home Lecture Notes Homework Resources Syllabus Jen's Home INFM 743: Development of Internet Applications

 With this algorithm, the computer should never lose.

-Turn this in by uploading *one* cgi file to the folder called midterm on the server.
+Turn this in by uploading *one* perl file to the folder.
+Use "midterm" as the assignment name in your file name.